linzieea/docs.konghq.com/app/gateway-oss/1.0.x/plugin-development/distribution.md

     kong restart

-But, if you want to apply plugin while kong never stop, you can use this:
+But, if you want to apply the plugin(s) while kong remains running, you can use this:

     kong prepare
     kong reload